mithlajkn/Phishing-Detection-Website-using-ML/README.md

 # Phishing-Detection-Website
 Phishing detection using machine learning

-alogrithms used:random forset and decision tree
+alogrithms used:random forest and decision tree